About

 ivy league universityhighly selective admissionsstrong stem programslarge research universityco op programs

-Cornell University is a private research university in Ithaca, NY, known for its ivy league university, highly selective admissions, and strong stem programs.
-With an acceptance rate of 7%, Cornell University is one of the most selective colleges in the United States, typically enrolling around 3,491 students each year.
-Cornell University is test optional; students who submit scores are typically admitted with SATs between 1510–1560, though many competitive applicants choose not to submit.
-Cornell University meets 100% of demonstrated financial need and has replaced loans with grants; for families earning under $75,000, the net cost is often $0.
+Cornell University is a private research university in Ithaca, NY, known for its ivy league university, strong stem programs, and co op programs.
+With an acceptance rate of 7%, Cornell is one of the most selective colleges in the United States, typically enrolling around 3,491 students each year.
+Admitted students typically score between 1510–1560 on the SAT and 33–35 on the ACT.
+Cornell meets 100% of demonstrated financial need and has replaced loans with grants; for families earning under $75,000, the net cost is often $0.

 Admissions